 Live Feed In-Process performance at New York Live Arts, May 11-12, 2018 (more info here).
 World premiere of Paramodernities at Jacob’s Pillow, August 8-12, 2018 (more info here).
 Photo: Paramodernities #3 (Ailey).

-In postwar New York, the consolidation of a municipal cultural policy shifted the debate about the role of the arts in the city from architecture and buildings to the outdoor environment; from established institutions to activities on the streets and subways; and from a time-bound rehearsed performance to the spectacles of the everyday.
+The consolidation of a municipal cultural policy in New York since the 1950s has shifted the debate about the role of the arts in the city from architecture and buildings to the outdoor environment; from established institutions to activities on the streets and subways; and from a time-bound rehearsed performance to the spectacles of the everyday.
 If Lincoln Center came to embody the importance of the arts in New York in this era, so too did Jane Jacobs’ “sidewalk ballet” and the common belief that the city’s most compelling attribute was its “theater of the streets.”
 This book explores how the arts became embedded in structure, policy, economy, streets, habits, schools, subways—and what it means to be a New Yorker.

 In progress; photo “Hamlet,” 1964, Central Park (NYPL)

 The musical and the film West Side Story reveal the dynamics of urban life in mid-20th century New York City, both the intractability of urban problems and the dynamism and fullness of people and place.
 This book examines why this image has resonated around the world with over 40,000 productions of the musical and wide distribution of the popular film.
 (Click here for more information.)